 WhatsApp’s Physical evidence includes the user interface which is the aspect which decides whether the users find it easy to use the app or not.
 The other aspect is the colors used in the app.
 The shades are of green and blue which is a cool color scheme which promotes calmness.
 The last aspect is of the service being free of cost which makes it popular.

 The process of using WhatsApp is simple.
 The app is first downloaded from one of the platforms available.
 Then the user is verified and then the contacts are synched in it.
 The user then can start using the app by sending text messages, videos, voice messages or pictures to his or her contacts and expect replies from the same.
 This is how the communication takes place.
 The pictures and videos get stored in the phone in a specific location and can be accessed later.
 The chats get backed up and can be restored.
 The app can be used infinite number of times in a day by the user and while it is being used it takes up the mobile data or wi-fi data to operate.
 The WhatsApp chat app is free.
 This gives an insight on WhatsApp marketing mix.

 WhatsApp is a messaging app which was founded in 2009 by Jan Koum and Bryan Acton who were former Yahoo employees.
-It was named WhatsApp as it is similar to ‘What’s up’ It was later acquired by Facebook for 19 billion USD.
-It boasts of 1.2 billion users globally as of 2017.
+It was named WhatsApp as it is similar to ‘What’s up’.
+It was later acquired by Facebook for 19 billion USD.
+It boasts of more than 1 billion users globally.

 Initially it was launched only on the app store but now it is available on other operating systems as well.
 Its competitors are Telegram, Skype, Line, Viber, BBM etc.